+The parameter $E^2/(R\lambda)$ therefore provides a physically motivated measure of discretization quality that can be evaluated directly from the mesh geometry.
+The optimum operating range of this parameter depends not only on geometric accuracy but also on the desired application, considered propagation mechanisms, and limitations of the ray-based model.
+Consequently, the practical operating range needs to be established empirically through comparison against analytical and full-wave reference solutions.

-\textbf{2.
-Edge length constraint:} due to UTD assumptions, $E$ should be of several wavelengths, typically $E > 1.5 \lambda$.
+In addition to the curvature-related metric, the facet size should be of several wavelengths in order to satisfy the UTD assumptions, typically $E > 1.5 \lambda$.
 Even though the UTD theory with vertex diffraction is always stable and can produce consistent results, electrically small edges may degrade accuracy and may introduce instability in heuristic diffraction methods.